Salesforce report formulas can be used in reports for grouping records, calculations, or to compare record data.

-In the Lightning Report Builder, Salesforce provides two different formula types: Summary Formulas and Row-Level Formulas.
-They sound similar, but have distinct differences between them!
-Formulas can be used in reports for grouping records, calculations, or to compare data within a record.
+In the Salesforce Report Builder, you’ll find two different formula types: Summary Formulas and Row-Level Formulas.
+While they sound similar, there are distinct differences between them!

 Summary Formulas go across multiple records, while Row-Level Formulas go across a single record.
-Summary Formulas can be thought of as the column-based formula where the formula would occur at the bottom of a column, whereas the Row-Level Formulas occur on the row itself.
+You can think of Summary Formulas as the column-based formula (where the formula result displays at the bottom of a column), whereas the Row-Level Formula result displays on the row itself.

 |Summary Formulas||Go across multiple records.||Find it at the bottom of the column.||Example: Average amount of all renewal opportunities in a report.|

 |Row-Level Formulas||Applies to a single record.||Find it on the row itself.||Example: Check if two fields on the same record have the same value.|

 Let’s take a look at Row-Level and Summary Formula examples so you can determine which formula type you would use in your Salesforce reports.

 Note: When writing this article, I assumed that you are familiar with the Lightning Report Builder – this Salesforce Report tutorial will get you up to speed.

 Your boss asked if you can create a report that shows Opportunity Amount total broken down by Country.